Media Kit

 The real Edith Bond (left) and Violet Bond (right) at sixteen years old

-Q: What kind of readers might like your book?
+Q: What kind of readers might like The Second Death of Edie and Violet Bond?

 This is a book for readers who love to be transported into worlds with mystery, magic, adventure, suspense, a lot of heart, and a healthy side of romance.
 If you enjoy the rich, sweeping historical settings in books like Stacey Lee’s The Downstairs Girl with an added twist of the magical and supernatural that you’ll find in books like The Night Circus or The Secret Life of Addie LaRue, I think you’ll enjoy Edie & Violet’s story.